Are you sure you can implement a queue?

 Let's have a look at a piece of the final implementation available in the github repo:

-static void *bq_popbuf(bq *q, size_t *len) { size_t tail = q->tail; size_t cond = (tail >> q->cap_lg2) - (q->head >> q->cap_lg2); *len = tail - q->head - (tail & q->mask) * cond; return q->data + (q->head & q->mask); } static void bq_pop(bq *q, size_t count) { __atomic_store_n(&q->head, q->head + count, __ATOMIC_RELEASE); } static void *bq_pushbuf(bq *q, size_t *len) { size_t head = q->head; size_t cond = (q->tail >> q->cap_lg2) - (head >> q->cap_lg2); *len = q->mask + 1 - (q->tail - head) - (q->head & q->mask) * (1 - cond); return q->data + (q->tail & q->mask); } static void bq_push(bq *q, size_t count) { __atomic_store_n(&q->tail, q->tail + count, __ATOMIC_RELEASE); }
+static void *bq_popbuf(bq *q, size_t *len) { size_t tail = __atomic_load_n(&q->tail, __ATOMIC_ACQUIRE); // The cond variable is 0 iff tail is in the same block of // (q->mask + 1) bytes, otherwise is: // -- 1, if tail is in the next block and has not wrapped around SIZE_MAX, // -- A big odd negative number, when tail has wrapped around SIZE_MAX. // With the final bitwise AND, we reduce the possible results to (0, 1). // We use this variable to subtract from the final number conditionally. size_t cond = ((tail >> q->cap_lg2) - (q->head >> q->cap_lg2)) & 0x1; *len = tail - q->head - (tail & q->mask) * cond; return q->data + (q->head & q->mask); } static void bq_pop(bq *q, size_t count) { __atomic_store_n(&q->head, q->head + count, __ATOMIC_RELEASE); } static void *bq_pushbuf(bq *q, size_t *len) { size_t head = __atomic_load_n(&q->head, __ATOMIC_ACQUIRE); // The cond variable is 0 iff tail is in the same block of // (q->mask + 1) bytes, otherwise is: // -- 1, if tail is in the next block and has not wrapped around SIZE_MAX, // -- A big odd negative number, when tail has wrapped around SIZE_MAX. // With the final bitwise AND, we reduce the possible results to (0, 1). // We use this variable to subtract from the final number conditionally. size_t cond = ((q->tail >> q->cap_lg2) - (head >> q->cap_lg2)) & 0x1; *len = q->mask + 1 - (q->tail - head) - (head & q->mask) * (1 - cond); return q->data + (q->tail & q->mask); } static void bq_push(bq *q, size_t count) { __atomic_store_n(&q->tail, q->tail + count, __ATOMIC_RELEASE); }

 Let's call this implementation the "Byte Queue (BQ)".